-Given the year-round warm climate in Las Vegas coupled with Reno and Lake Tahoe's flux of bicycling in the spring, summer and fall, thousands of bicyclists take to the streets every single day, whether commuting to work or simply looking for recreational exercise.
-Although cyclists are a growing, evolving community in Nevada, biking can lead to a high rate of injuries as the result of a number of accidents.
+Given the year-round warm climate in Las Vegas coupled with Reno and Lake Tahoe’s flux of bicycling in the spring, summer and fall, thousands of bicyclists take to the streets every single day, whether commuting to work or simply looking for recreational exercise.
+Although cyclists are a growing, evolving community in Nevada, there continue to be those drivers who do not recognize cyclists as having the right of way.

 Many people in Las Vegas use bicycles as a viable alternative to driving a car or walking.
 These individuals may use bikes for transportation to work, to school, or just for pleasure.
 With over 400 miles of bike lanes, 180 miles of bike paths, and wide, well-maintained streets, Las Vegas is an excellent city for bicyclists.
 However, bicyclists in Las Vegas face many risks, as do those in other major U.S. cities.